 Liverpool, The Beatles Museum in the Albert docks, we get full access to film this amazing part of British history.
-It is an extensive tour, with audio guide, featuring quotes from them and their friends, recreations of places including an almost like for like of The Cavern.
+It is an extensive tour, with an audio guide, featuring quotes from them and their friends, recreations of places including an almost like-for-like of The Cavern.
 All these tours are listed here for you to research what is available and at what cost.

-In 1961 they were back playing the Cavern in Liverpool when actor to be Brian Epstein saw them.
+In 1961 they were back playing the Cavern in Liverpool when actor-to-be Brian Epstein saw them.
 He had given up RADA and was running, very successfully, the record department in his father’s department store.
 He signed them, changed their image and became a manager.
 He was from then on the fifth Beatle.
-They joked when they got their MBE’s that is stood for Mr Brian Epstein.
-National tours of the UK followed and they were very big stars very quickly starring on classic TV shows both sides of the Atlantic.
+They joked when they got their MBE’s that it stood for Mr Brian Epstein.
+National tours of the UK followed, and they were very big stars very quickly starring on classic TV shows on both sides of the Atlantic.
 Their Morcombe and Wise show is fantastically funny.

-Those of you studying your families ancestry will no doubt have fallen into the White Star passenger lists of the ships taking your ancestors from Liverpool to New York.
+Those of you studying your family’s ancestry will no doubt have fallen into the White Star passenger lists of the ships taking your ancestors from Liverpool to New York.
 The start of cruising.

 NEW YORK LIBRARY GRAND CENTRAL STATION NEW YORK BIG BUS TOUR – RED NEW YORK BIG BUS TOUR – BLUE NEW YORK BIG BUS TOUR – PURPLE NEW YORK ELLIS ISLAND NEW YORK CENTRAL PARK STATUE OF LIBERTY TOUR NEW YORK – JUMPING OFF THE STATUE OF LIBERTY BROOKLYN CRUISE TERMINAL ACCESS ROCKEFELLER CENTER SAIL UNDER UP RIVER & UNDER HUDSON BRIDGE EMPIRE STATE BLGD @ NIGH